poinsettia

 Bonus Tips for the Best Indoor Herb Garden

 • Experiment with flavors: Add herbs to teas, soups, roasted veggies, or garnish dishes for a burst of freshness!
+Check out two of Chef Russel Mahoney’s favorite recipes using fresh herbs!

 • Keep your garden neat: Clean away dead leaves and regularly check for signs of overcrowding.